-The only permissible and sustainable alignment by area agencies is the 2.7 miles of WYDOT right-of-way along WY-22 (See Figure 41 for approximate area).
-This was agreed upon by the PMT consisting of WYDOT, USFS and Teton County (WY) representatives.
+The only permissible, sustainable and feasible alignment to connect the GYT from Teton Pass to Coal Creek is the 2.7 miles of WYDOT right-of-way along WY-22 (See Figure 41 for approximate area).

 At an initial high level, Figures 42 (upslope study) and 43 (downslope study) start to examine the feasibility of placing a 10-foot 2-way separated GYT along the highway ROW from a slope analysis by viewing the 'Cal Topo' app as well as from images from site visits by FLH staff and Google Street View images.
 The feasibility categories by slope with corresponding high level approximate cost estimates (2023 USD) per Linear Foot (LF) include: